A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger product WD J005311: X-ray data analysis

-As the spectral model, we consider thermal plasmas in two different assumptions of metalicity by referring to \cite{Oskinova_et_al_20}: near solar and pure metal.
-Under each assumption, we adopt a minimal model configuration that explains the data sufficiently well.
-An absorbed ionizing plasma model (${\tt tbabs} \times {\tt nei}$) is assumed for both cases.
-In the case of the near-solar plasma, the hydrogen column density ($N_{\rm H}$), electron temperature ($kT_{\rm e}$), ionization timescale ($\tau$), emission measure, and abundances of O, Ne, Mg, and Fe ($=$Ni) are treated as free parameters.
-The other metal abundances are fixed to solar.
-In the pure-metal case, the same model but without H, He, N, Ar, and Ca is used.\footnote{In XSPEC, we set the abundance of C to 2800 to suppress the contribution of the finite continuum emission of H and He, which seemingly cannot be removed in XSPEC.} The free parameters are the same as above but the abundance of O is fixed to solar and Ne is set free.
+As the spectral model, we consider optically-thin thermal plasmas in two different assumptions of metalicity by referring to \cite{Oskinova_et_al_20}: near solar and pure metal.
+Under each assumption, we try several models with different free parameters and finally adopt the simplest model that explains the data sufficiently well.
+Note that we do not pre-assume the abundance patterns reported in other wavelengths.
+We find an absorbed ionizing plasma model (${\tt tbabs} \times {\tt nei}$ in XSPEC) explain both central and diffuse sources.
+The treatment of the model parameters for the central source is as follows: in the near-solar case, the hydrogen column density ($N_{\rm H}$), electron temperature ($k_\mathrm{B}T_{\rm e}$), ionization timescale ($\tau$), emission measure, and abundances of O, Mg, and Fe ($=$Ni) are treated as free parameters.
+The other metal abundances are fixed to solar. {}{Here $k_\mathrm{B}$ denotes the Boltzmann constant.} In the pure-metal case, the same model but without H, He, N, Ar, and Ca is used.\footnote{In XSPEC, we set the abundance of C to 2800 to suppress the contribution of the finite continuum emission of H and He, which cannot be removed in XSPEC.
+Note that this artificial scaling is canceled in calculations of emission measures and metal abundances.} For the diffuse source, the free parameters are the same as above but the abundance of O is fixed to solar and Ne is set free.
 The spectra obtained with all the instruments in 2019 and 2021 (six in total) are modeled simultaneously.
 We use the energy ranges of 0.5--5.0~keV and 0.5--2.0~keV for the spectral fit of the central and diffuse sources, respectively, considering their statistics.

-The spectra and best-fit models are presented in Figure~\ref{fig:spec}.
-Table~\ref{tab:specb} shows the best-fit parameters.
-Both models explain well both central and diffuse sources. \cite{Oskinova_et_al_20} applied a two-temperature, collisional-ionization-equilibrium thermal plasma model to these sources.
-Compared to their results, the electron temperatures we obtain here lie between their higher and lower temperatures.
-The absorption column densities are found to be similar.
-It will be meaningless to compare the metal abundances because of the differences in the model assumptions.
-We also search for possible spectral changes as a function of time but find no such evidence.